lion65816/aat/lm331/lunar-monitor-README.txt

   lunar-monitor-injector.exe, lunar-monitor.dll and usertoolbar.txt
 - you're using Lunar Magic 3.30 or 3.31 and have the correct version of the .dll for your Lunar Magic version

-Once you're satisfied, feel free to return to the readme in this zip archive's root directory.